Erettopterus: 20th–21st centuries

 Fossilized specimen of E. bilobus at the Natural History Museum, Berlin.

 In 1966, another species would be included in the genus by Kjellesvig-Waering and Willard P. Leutze based on one chelicera, which is the holotype, two prosomas (head) and one metastoma.
 This species has been described as E. exophthalmus, from the Ludlow-Přídolí age in West Virginia.
 The prosoma is very long, with anterolateral compound eyes that are prominent, protuberant and elliptical.
 The chelicera is composed of a well preserved free ramus which retains a double tooth socket.
 Both terminal teeth are wide and short, although one is longer than the other.
 A fine ribbing ("striations") is visible in both teeth, but not in the others.
 These other teeth are generally small, curved and of irregular sizes.
 The metastoma is cordated anteriorly and narrowing to a rounded posterior.

 In 1971, E. serricaudatus and E. carinatus from the Early Wenlock age in Sweden were described by Kjellesvig-Waering.
 They were the only pterygotids in the area.
 The holotype of E. serricaudatus consists of the fixed ramus with acute termination of a large chelicera.
 This species is remarkable due to the group of diagonal opposing teeth of the ramus.
 This species differs from E. osiliensis (species in which E. serricaudatus was erroneously included) by its outwardly bowed rami, unlike the straight rami of E. serricaudatus.
 In addition, the shape and grouping of the teeth are completely different between them.
 The holotype of E. carinatus is the fragment of the base of a telson that measures 20 mm in length and 13 mm in width that indicates that the complete telson measured 40 mm of estimated length, 20 mm of maximum width.
 This species differs from others in having narrow lateral lobes, in having coarse striations on the cordated area and in its carinated (keel-like) telson, which is what gives the specific name.
+In 2025, E. carinatus was designated a junior synonym of E. serricaudatus.

 In 1974, Størmer raised Acutiramus and Truncatiramus to the level of separate genera.
 The differences between Erettopterus and Truncatiramus were in the chelicerae, which were longer in Erettopterus than in Truncatiramus.
 In Erettopterus, the teeth were curved and small, while in Truncatiramus they were irregular in size and could be curved, straight or rhombic.
 However, it has been questioned whether chelicerae serve as a factor for the distinction between genera since their morphology is dependent on lifestyle and vary throughout ontogeny (the formation and individual development of an organism), although they could be acceptable for the differentiation between species.
 Therefore, Truncatiramus was later recognized as representing a synonym of Erettopterus.

 In addition, Pterygotus waylandsmithi was transferred to Erettopterus in 2007 based on similarities of the chelicerae with E. osiliensis.
 Pterygotus monroensis was considered synonymous with E. osiliensis, extending the range of the species to the United States.

+In 2023, the new species Erettopterus qujingensis was described, from the upper Silurian (Pridolian) Yulongsi Formation of Yunnan Province, China.